go-furnace/go-furnace/README.md

 # Go Furnace

-Web Site hosting solution in Go.
+Web Site hosting solution in Go and AWS.